 It is the policy of the BBS to do all that is reasonably possible to ensure the safety of members and guests attending meetings and of third parties who might be affected by BBS activities.
-This Health and Safety document outlines the main risks that might be encountered during field meetings and actions that should be taken to reduce and avoid these risks.
+This Health and Safety document outlines the main risks that might be encountered during the field meeting and actions that should be taken to reduce and avoid these risks.

 Whilst every care has been taken to identify all potential significant risks, this is a guidance document only and you should be aware that you may encounter unexpected risks that are not outlined below.
+Before heading out to sites each day you should check whether there are any particular health and safety risks for the site(s) you are visiting that day.

-Please ensure that you have read the BBS Safety Code (attached at the end of this document) and are aware of the actions you should take to be responsible for your own safety.
+Please ensure that you have read the BBS Safety Code and are aware of the actions you should take to be responsible for your own safety.
 It is the duty of all participants to practice extreme care and common sense and not to take risks.

 Please read the following risk assessment and safe working practices carefully.
-If any points are unclear then seek clarification from the meeting leader.
+If any points are unclear then seek clarification from the local secretary (or Health and Safety Officer if appropriate).

-Contact details in emergency (as appropriate):
+Contact details in emergency: